 What can we learn from lobsters?

 Lobsters, we know, have a very hard and knobbly shell to protect them.
 There is one problem: it stops them having sex.
 It’s a bit like humans trying to have sex whilst wearing a deep-sea diving suit.
+It’s not easy.
+Apparently.

-So, to get around this, the female sheds her shell when she is ready to reproduce.
+Now, if you’ve seen my video on lobsters you’ll know that, to get around this, the female sheds her shell when she is ready to reproduce.
 However, this has its own problem – now she is vulnerable and is no longer protected.
 And we all know unprotected sex can have all kinds of consequences.
 For female lobsters, unprotected sex might, at worst, mean being eaten by her lover.
 Doesn’t usually happen with humans; does, though, with lobsters.

 So how does the safe-sex-minded lobster get around this?
 Well, she uses chemical weapons: she sprays a pheromone into the male lobsters cave which makes him less aggressive.
 She can now get out of her shell and do the do, safe in the knowledge he won’t attack her before she grows another shell.